KlusterAlert

 clusterName is how this cluster appears in the KlusterAlert dashboard.
 Use something descriptive like prod-eu-west-1 or staging.

-Step 4 — Verify the agent is connected
+Step 4: Verify the agent is running

-kubectl get pods -n klusteralert
+kubectl get pods -n klusteralert-agent

 # Expected output: